-In 2019 I was commissioned to build a 90 sq m. bungalow for Graham Horsely to as close to passivhaus standards as we can.
-So we do not do the whole PH software analysis of the design but we took the standards and applied them to our build.
-We were aware of u values we from the off were thinking of the problems of air tightness and thermal bridging all the time.
+In 2019 I was commissioned to build a 90 sq. m. bungalow in Oswestry to as close to Passivhaus standards as we can.
+We did not opt to do the whole PH software analysis of the design – the client said a green plaque was not needed!
+However, we took their standards and applied them to our build.
+We were aware of “u-values” from the off and we were thinking of them and problems of air tightness and thermal bridging all the time.

 OK so what did we do?

-The bare bones of the construction were, we opted to build the house using an ISOquick reinforced raft instead of traditional footings.
-This system avoids the thermal bridging that occurs where the under-slab insulation meets normal walls.
-On top of this raft we built the walls using Logix ICF blocks.
+To achieve this we opted to build the house using an ISOquick reinforced raft instead of traditional footings.
+The ISOquik system avoids the thermal bridging that occurs where the under-slab insulation meets normal cavity walls.
+On top of the raft we built the walls using the Logix ICF blocks.
 Doors and windows were the Green Building Store’s “Performance” range.
-The roof was traditional roof trusses by Minera Roof Trusses with Eco Slates nailed to the 18mm sarking board.
-The roof level was high for the ceiling height so we can build a false airtight ceiling to run the ducting plumbing and wiring above the suspended ceiling.
-The ventilation was provided by a P-KON 4 unit which also heated the hot water and supply air when needed using two air source heat pumps mounted in the intake and exhaust ducts.
+The roof was a mix of traditional cut rafters and roof trusses by Minera Roof Trusses with Eco Slates nailed to the 18mm sarking board.
+The roof level was high so we could build a false ceiling below an airtight ceiling to run the services.
+The ventilation was provided by a PKOM 4 unit which also heated both the hot water and supply air (when needed) using two air source heat pumps within the units.

-P-KON 4.
-One of the new generation of MVHR units that not only provide the ventilation required if you build an air tight house but also can heat tow towel rails or 10 sq.m. of underfloor heating and heat the hot water and heat the supply air by using the two air source heat pumps incorporated in the unit.
-Expensive when you look at the purchase price but then subtract the costs of: a boiler, pressurised hot water cylinder, radiators or underfloor heating and a MVHR unit again things come to the same price as conventional set ups.
-Newer and improved systems now exist.
+P-KOM 4.
+One of the new generation of MVHR units that not only provide the ventilation required if you build an air tight house but heat the hot water and also provides heat for the house: up to two towel rails or 10 sq.m. of underfloor heating and heats the supply air by using the two air source heat pumps incorporated in the unit.
+We added two small electric duct heaters in case of a prolonged cold weather period.